Graphmasters/safedown/examples.md

 	// being closed if everything has worked correctly.
 If another error is
 	// returned the user should decide how to handle the error. if err := server.ListenAndServe(); !errors.Is(err, http.ErrServerClosed) {
+		// It is up to the user how the error should be handled.
+This is only
+		// for illustrative purposes.
 		log.Fatalf("server encountered error: %v", err)
 	}
 }